 When should the Minister of Finance be consulted, and what is the process for this consultation?#

-The relevant portfolio or appropriation Minister (hereafter referred to as the appropriation Minister) must personally consult the Minister of Finance before submitting a Cabinet paper in cases where approval for policy or expenditure proposals needs to be sought outside the Budget round, and the Vote Minister considers that the proposal cannot be resourced from within existing baselines.
+The relevant portfolio or appropriation Minister (hereafter referred to as the appropriation Minister) must personally consult the Minister of Finance before submitting a Cabinet paper in cases where approval for policy or expenditure proposals needs to be sought outside the Budget round, and the appropriation Minister considers that the proposal cannot be resourced from within existing baselines.

 This requirement also applies to proposals that were identified during the Budget round as contingency items that may require funding approval later in the year.
-The requirement for the Vote Minister to consult the Minister of Finance personally is additional to the requirement for departments to consult the Treasury on proposals with economic implications, financial or fiscal (expenditure or revenue) implications, implications for the Public Finance Act 1989, or regulatory implications.
+The requirement for the appropriation Minister to consult the Minister of Finance personally is additional to the requirement for departments to consult the Treasury on proposals with economic implications, financial or fiscal (expenditure or revenue) implications, implications for the Public Finance Act 1989, or regulatory implications.

 The procedures for consultation with the Minister of Finance are:

-- the Vote Minister should forward a copy of the draft paper to the Minister of Finance before the submission of the paper to Cabinet or a Cabinet committee (this should occur at least one week before the deadline for submitting the paper)
+- the appropriation Minister should forward a copy of the draft paper to the Minister of Finance before the submission of the paper to Cabinet or a Cabinet committee (this should occur at least five days before the deadline for submitting the paper)

-- the Minister of Finance will review the paper and, if necessary, arrange a meeting with the Vote Minister to discuss the appropriate course of action, taking into account Cabinet Office circular CO (15) 4 Proposals with Financial Implications and Financial Authorities
+- the Minister of Finance will review the paper and, if necessary, arrange a meeting with the appropriation Minister to discuss the appropriate course of action, taking into account Cabinet Office circular CO (15) 4 Proposals with Financial Implications and Financial Authorities

 - consultation with the Minister of Finance should be reflected by filling in the appropriate consultation information when uploading a submission to CabNet, or on the CAB100 when submitting a highly classified paper in hard copy to the Cabinet Office.